vbhat1976/terraform-workshop/exercises/10/README.md

 is that whatever manages this state bucket, be it manual or automated, should be by itself, easily recreateable and not buried in a bunch of other automation.

-Copy the value of your `state_bucket_name` output from the output of your apply, we'll use it for setting
+Copy the value of your `state_bucket_name` output from the output of your apply, we'll use it for setting the remote backend configuration.

 ### Now using our state bucket for the rest of our terraform